Commissioners approve bid for East Lyman bridge replacement

 People are also reading…

-“Five years ago was the last time we renewed this,” Schnel said.
+“Five years ago was the last time we renewed this,” Schnell said.
 “We’re asking for a 10% increase to move forward with the same amount of hours, 4,328 person hours.”

 The partnership with Regional West sees nurses assist the county in numerous ways, which include working with local schools to provide immunizations and providing wellness education programs as needed.
 The renewed contract will take effect on July 1.